VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 Students may request an exemption from this policy when they will continue to reside with their parent(s) or legal guardian(s) within 30 miles of the campus; are married; or are twenty-one (21) years of age as of September 1 for fall admission or January 1 for spring admission.

-Students desiring an exemption from the SUNY Oswego College Housing Policy for any reason, including the categories listed above, must submit a Request for Exemption form with required documentation to Residence Life and Housing by the end of the housing application deadline for consideration and are not guaranteed.
+Students desiring an exemption from the SUNY Oswego Housing Policy for any reason, including the categories listed above, must submit a Request for Exemption form with required documentation to Residence Life and Housing by the end of the housing application deadline for consideration and are not guaranteed.

 It is important to recognize that student scholarships, grants, and/or and financial aid may be impacted significantly by a decision to live off campus, even if permission is received from Residence Life and Housing.
 Students and their families are strongly encouraged to consult with the Office of Financial Aid prior to submitting any exemption request.

-All full-time matriculated and conditionally admitted students may reside in SUNY Oswego residence halls if they are in good academic, financial, and disciplinary standing with the College.
-Undergraduate students that are registered for less than 12 credit hours must contact Residence Life and Housing by email to request an exception to remain in college housing.
+All full-time matriculated and conditionally admitted students may reside in SUNY Oswego residence halls if they are in good academic, financial, and disciplinary standing with the University.
+Undergraduate students that are registered for less than 12 credit hours must contact Residence Life and Housing by email to request an exception to remain in University housing.
 A reduction of graded course credits does not release a student from an existing Housing and Dining License.

 If a student withdraws from a course that takes them below full-time status of graded course credit, the student must contact Residence Life and Housing within three business days to request an exception.
 A reduction of graded course credit hours does not release the student from the License.